New Master of Divinity

 The Master of Divinity curriculum prepares men and women for leadership that is grounded and formed by the Bible and continuing encounters with God and that guides the church in fulfilling its missional calling.

-This degree program and the distance option have been approved by the Association of Theological Schools.
-Approval from the Higher Learning Commission of the North Central Association is pending.
+This degree program and the distance option have been approved by the Association of Theological Schools and the Higher Learning Commission of the North Central Association.